 Prior to his roles with the foundation, Sam was a senior program officer at the McCune Foundation, an associate with the Forbes Funds, and a senior consultant with Deloitte Consulting.
 Reiman holds two master's degrees — one in public policy and management with a minor in business administration from CMU, and a second in biotechnology from Johns Hopkins University.
 His undergraduate degree is from Franklin & Marshall College, to which he had transferred after beginning his education at Harrisburg Area Community College.

 Reiman serves on the boards of a number of Pittsburgh organizations including Advanced Robotics for Manufacturing Institute, Allegheny Conference on Community Development, Pittsburgh Cultural Trust, Latrobe Area Hospital Charitable Foundation and Thread International.

-The board of trustees for Carnegie Mellon has fiduciary responsibility for the university and provides guidance and support as CMU pursues its mission of education, research and transfer of knowledge to society.
+The Board of Trustees for Carnegie Mellon has fiduciary responsibility for the university and provides guidance and support as CMU pursues its mission of education, research and transfer of knowledge to society.
 Members offer expertise in financial and regulatory matters, are leaders in their respective fields and reflect diversity in all its dimensions, including gender, race, nationality and breadth of experience.
-They also are tasked with recruiting, supporting, and evaluating the president.
+They also are tasked with recruiting, supporting and evaluating the president.
 Trustees are elected to five-year terms.

 More on the Carnegie Mellon Board of Trustees can be found on the leadership website.